Documentation / Configuration

 Per-Conversation Configuration

-Model Selection: - Use the model dropdown in the toolbar to select a different model - Switch mid-conversation (applies to future messages only)
+Model Selection: - Use the Model Picker (leftmost item) to select a different model - switch mid-conversation and it applies to future messages only - For local models, Load/Eject buttons appear next to the picker

 Advanced Parameters